bcomnes/old-bret.io/_posts/articles/2015-04-26-golang-syntax-ref.md

   - go
 ---

 This post visits some of the more unique aspects of the `go` programming language, mainly as a personal reference.
-It will likely grow over time.
+Expect this post to see updates over time.

 Other than specific citations most of the following is simmered down from the following sources: